Acorns vs Betterment for First-Time Investors 2026: Which Robo-Advisor Actually Delivers?

 Both are SIPC-insured up to $500,000 for securities.
 Both use 256-bit encryption and two-factor authentication.
 Acorns is registered as an investment advisor with the SEC.
 Betterment is too, and its banking arm (Betterment Cash Reserve) carries FDIC insurance up to $2 million through partner banks.

-Neither has had a major security breach.
-Both are legitimate, regulated, and not going anywhere overnight — Betterment raised over $335 million in funding before turning profitable, and Acorns went public via SPAC (though its stock performance has been... let's say "humbling").
+Neither has had a major security incident.
+Both are legitimate, regulated companies that aren't going anywhere soon — Betterment raised over $335 million in funding before turning profitable, and Acorns went public via SPAC (though its stock performance has been... let's say mixed).

 Edge: Tie on security.
-Betterment edges ahead on banking protections.
+Betterment edges slightly ahead on banking protections.

 Pros and Cons